Sloshing, Steklov and corners: Asymptotics of Steklov eigenvalues for curvilinear polygons: Introduction

-In section \ref{sec:completeness} we address the delicate issue of \emph{enumeration} of quasi-eigenvalues, namely, by proving that we may take $i_m=m$.
+In Section \ref{sec:completeness} we address the delicate issue of \emph{enumeration} of quasi-eigenvalues, namely, by proving that we may take $i_m=m$.
 Note that this does not follow from quantum graph or any previously discussed techniques (see also Remark \ref{rem:notquant}), and requires development of a new machinery.
-In section \ref{sec:completeness} we concentrate on the case of partially curvilinear polygons and prove that for such polygons $|\sigma_m-\lambda_m|=o(1)$.
+In Section \ref{sec:completeness} we concentrate on the case of partially curvilinear polygons and prove that for such polygons $|\sigma_m-\lambda_m|=o(1)$.
 A key element of the proof is the lifting of vectors and matrices onto the universal cover $\UC$ of the punctured complex plane and a construction based on the change of argument on $\UC$.
-The proof proceeds via a gluing construction: we decompose our polygon as a union of zigzag domains, establish correct enumeration for each of those by comparison with eigenvalue asymptotics for the sloshing problems \cite{sloshing}, see Definition \ref{defn:naturalenumeration} and Proposition \ref{lemma1}, and then glue zigzag domains together via Dirichlet-Neumann bracketing.
+The proof proceeds via a gluing construction: we cut our polygon through its side into a union of zigzag domains, establish correct enumeration for each of those by comparison with eigenvalue asymptotics for the Steklov--Dirichlet and Steklov--Neumann problems \cite{sloshing}, see Definition \ref{defn:naturalenumeration} and Proposition \ref{lemma1}, and then glue zigzag domains together via the Dirichlet--Neumann bracketing.
+Note that cutting a polygon through the vertices rather than through the sides may appear more natural.
+However, comparing the contribution from corners to the eigenvalue asymptotics for mixed Steklov--Dirichlet and Steklov--Neumann problems, one can see that the bracketing in that case does not yield accurate enough estimates.

 Sections \ref{sec:trigpolynoms} and \ref{sec:quantum} explore various consequences of the alternative characterisations of $\{\sigma_m\}$.
 In the former, we prove Theorem \ref{thm:polygoneqn1} by explicitly writing down the trigonometric polynomials whose roots are $\sigma_m$.
 In the latter, we establish the quantum graph analogy, and use it to prove Theorem \ref{thm:polygoneqn0}, as well as the results on the Riesz means.